 During my testing, I didn't experience any issues with the Glock 40.
 I tested different ammunition, and everything seems to work just fine.
 The trigger is also responsive, and I didn't come across a jammed or stuck trigger.

 Nevertheless, bear in mind that semi-automatic pistols need special care and maintenance to ensure their longevity down the line.
 The 10mm cartridges come with tons of gunpowder, which can build up inside the barrel.

 As the Glock 40 comes with a long barrel, it might not be as easy to clean.
 Get your trusty bore cleaner and copper solvent ready to get into action, and remember to attend to your handgun from time to time.

 Finally, make sure your pistol is appropriately stored if you don't plan on using it for some time to come.
 Don't just toss it into a drawer to come back and be surprised by all the dust piles built up inside.

 The 10mm Glock 40 strikes just the right balance between firepower, accuracy, and magazine capacity.
 The polymer frame ensures that the gun’s recoil never becomes overwhelming.

 Furthermore, the MOS design makes it possible to mount nearly any reflex sight of your choice.
 Forget the days when you had to settle for bulky, unbalanced adaptor parts to fix your pistol accessories.

-The Glock 40 MOS is the perfect companion on hunting trips, and it also fairs pretty well for self-defense use.
+The Glock 40 MOS is the perfect companion on hunting trips, and it also fairs pretty well fas a self or home-defense handgun.
 However, if you’re looking for a concealed carry gun, the .40 Glock might not be the best option.
 With its extended barrel and relatively heavyweight, it can get tedious to carry around all the time.